Shooting of Stephen Waldorf: Background

-In the Metropolitan Police (the Met) in 1983, selected officers, including some detectives working in plain clothes, were trained to use pistols (the vast majority of British police officers do not carry firearms).
+In the Metropolitan Police (the Met) in 1983, selected officers, including some detectives working in plain clothes, were trained to use pistols.
 The weapons were kept at certain police stations and could be withdrawn by authorised officers with the permission of an officer of inspector rank or higher.
 The Met also had a dedicated Firearms Unit (known by the designation D11)—officers who specialised in armed operations and had access to heavier weapons—which could be called upon for complex or protracted incidents.

 The police officers who shot Waldorf were hunting David Martin, an escaped cross-dressing criminal who was considered to be extremely dangerous.
 Martin had repeatedly used violence to resist arrest and had previously escaped custody, or attempted to escape, on multiple occasions.
 He had served a nine-year prison sentence, starting in 1973, for a series of frauds and burglaries.
 His sentence was originally eight years but he received an extra year for his role in a breakout.
 He was released in 1981 and resumed his criminal career.
 He committed a series of burglaries, including one in July 1982 in which he stole 24 revolvers and almost 1,000 rounds of ammunition from a gunsmith's shop.
 From then on, Martin carried two guns wherever he went.
 He committed several armed robberies with the stolen guns, including one in which a security guard was shot.
 In August 1982, police officers caught Martin in the act of burgling a recording studio but he shot his way out, seriously injuring one of the officers.

 Police put Martin's girlfriend under surveillance and Martin eventually turned up at her flat dressed as a woman.
 When confronted by a police officer (who initially thought he was talking to a woman), a struggle ensued and Martin produced a gun.
 Another officer shot Martin who, although hit in the neck, continued to resist and produced a second gun.
 Martin was overpowered and taken to hospital, where it was discovered that the police bullet had broken his collarbone.
 He was discharged from hospital into police custody in September 1982.
 Over the following three months, Martin made multiple appearances at Marlborough Street Magistrates Court, charged with attempted murder and other offences.
 He was kept on remand at Brixton Prison and escorted to and from court under heavy guard.
 On 24 December, while waiting for his hearing, Martin escaped his cell and fled across the roof of the court building, prompting a large manhunt which was run by a dedicated task force.